-Even before the remote work wave urged companies to prioritize a digital-first workplace, leaders were aware that the future led towards digital transformation.
+Even before the remote work wave urged companies towards a digital-first workplace, leaders were aware that the future was steeped in digital transformation.

-With McKinsey noting in a 2018 report that over 68% of respondents wanted to digitize their organization’s operations, it’s clear that the trends were already pointing in the direction of digitizing the workplace experience.
+With McKinsey noting in a 2018 report that over 68% of respondents wanted to go digital with their organization’s operations, it’s clear that the trends were already pointing in the direction of digitizing the workplace experience.

-But which process will bring the most benefits when digitized?
-For many, the first choice could be signatures and sign-offs.
+But which process brings the most benefits when digitized?
+For many, the first answer to this question could be signatures and sign-offs.

-Forrester’s study (in collaboration with Adobe) - Digital Document Processes in 2020: A Spotlight on E-Signatures - takes a dive into how digitizing signatures has seen a jump in uptake throughout 2020 and reports on the finer details with statistics and findings.
+Forrester’s study (in collaboration with Adobe) takes a deep dive into how electronic signatures have seen a jump in uptake throughout 2020, reporting on the finer details with statistics and findings.

-Here’s a roundup of the top findings from Forrester’s report and a look into how you can implement e-signatures for your front-line workforce.
+Here’s a roundup of the top findings from Forrester’s report, and a look into how you could implement e-signatures for your front-line workforce.

 E-signatures for employees in the new normal: Forrester’s findings and recommendations

-Here are a few of the most relevant statistics in Forrester’s report:
+Here are a few of the most relevant statistics found in Forrester’s report:

 - Over 60% of surveyed leaders said that e-signatures are necessary for their business to stay competitive.

-- 58% stated that, since the COVID-19 pandemic started, more and more of their coworkers and competition are rolling out e-signature solutions.
+- 58% stated that since the COVID-19 pandemic started, more and more of their coworkers and competitors are rolling out e-signature solutions.

 - Digitizing documents and processes is firmly connected to a better employee experience, 40% of respondents noted.

-- 77% have decided that they look for e-signatures as a key part of any digital document solution when looking to purchase or upgrade.
+- 77% have decided that they search for e-signatures as a key part of any digital document solution when looking to purchase or upgrade.

-Forrester’s study notes that participants are looking towards digitizing their processes past signatures, too.
+Forrester’s study notes that participants are looking towards digitizing processes past signatures, too.